gaperton/Type-R/README.md

 - model.set `unset` option is deprecated.
 In Type-R, model is not a hash, it's a record with pre-defined members.
 So, you cannot really delete the model attribute.
 Just assign it with `void 0` instead.
 - model `change:attr` events are not bubbled up by collection by default.
 Manual `itemEvents` spec is required.
 Performance reasons.
 - Collection doesn't have `_addReference` and `_removeReference` callbacks.
 Impossible to implement efficiently.
 Use 'add' and 'remove' events instead.
-- Collection's `add` options is not supported.
+- Collection.set `add` option is not supported.
 Period.
+But `remove` option works.
 - Collection doesn't set options.at options when firing `add` event.
 No way, dude.
 It's even not documented in official backbone API.
 - Collection.subsetOf:
     - `.justOne( x )` method is deprecated.
 Use `.set([ x ])` instead.